 Retain subparagraph below for additional protection of airstream.

+Cover insulation with polyester film complying with UL 181, Class 1.

 Interstitial Insulation: Flexible elastomeric duct liner complying with ASTM C 534, Type II for sheet materials, and with NFPA 90A or NFPA 90B.